shakibaalam/assignment-10/README.md

 Click here for firebase link:[Live link](https://assignment-10-c4025.web.app/home#services).

 ## About this projects are:
--This project related with an independent Tourist Servicer -In this project there is a header
+- This project related with an independent Tourist Servicer
+- In this project there is a header
--A service section
+- A service section
--Login page ,sign up
+- Login page ,sign up
--And also a question answering part in blog page
+- And also a question answering part in blog page

 ## List of Techologies:
--create react app
+- create react app
--bootstrap
+- bootstrap
--firebase authentication & hoisting
+- firebase authentication & hoisting
--firebase hooks
+- firebase hooks
--react router
+- react router
--react icon
+- react icon
--react toastify
+- react toastify

 ## Available Scripts